|Jan 08, 2014, 04:38 PM|

 I have been flying RC airplanes since January 1996.

-In March 2007 I took my first aerial photography with an RC airplane.
-Now from 2013 on I use DJI multirotors also known as RC Drones to do most of my aerial photography.
+In Feb 2007 I took my first aerial photography with an RC airplane.
+Now I use DJI multirotors to do my aerial photography and aerial videos.

 My F550 has T-Motor MN3110-15 kv is 780 Navigator Series.
 The props are T-Motor 10x4.5